 What Did We Miss?

-Using this list and you can play pretty much any kind of game directly from your USB drive.
+In places where you’re blocked from installing software, running games from USB is vital.
+Just make sure the usage policies of the location permit USB devices.
+Use this list, and you can play pretty much any kind of game directly from your USB drive.

-I’m curious, though, what else can we add?
+But what games can we add?
 Let me know what portable games you find in the comments below, and together we’ll build the ultimate USB of portable games for Windows!

 Image Credit: Alexey Rotanov via Shutterstock.com, PICOL via Wikimedia Commons